hafniatimes/hafniatimes.github.io/_posts/2014-08-29-antiterror-manhunt.markdown

     >**Interviewer**: Are you shocked that so little from your side of the train could set off so much?
     >
     >**Ceran**: Not really.
 I think a lot of people assume the worst about people like me.
 That people who look like me and have a beard like me are probably terrorists.
 There are probably many who don't know a single person who looks like me.
-I can understand that the woman was a little scared, »Egentlig ikke.
-Jeg tror, at mange tror det værste om folk som mig.
-At folk, der ligner mig og har skæg som mig, er terrorister.
-Der er sikkert mange, som overhovedet ikke kender nogen, som ligner mig.
-Jeg kan godt forstå, at kvinden blev lidt bange[.]
+I can understand that the woman was a little scared[.]

 * <i>[Politiken](http://politiken.dk/indland/ECE2380165/offer-for-politi--og-mediejagt-jeg-vil-bare-gerne-vaere-gymnasielaerer/)</i>